 The Department of Finance and General Services is responsible for the administration of the financial affairs of the County, the management of the public buildings of the County and the maintenance of the accounting records of the County.
 The department supervises the operations of the County Revenue Department, which collects a number of state and local taxes (such as sales and use taxes and other excise taxes), as well as the Finance Department.
 See "COUNTY FINANCIAL SYSTEM".
-In addition, the department supervises Cooper Green Hospital, which provides medical care for indigent residents of the County.
 For the most part, the activities of the department are supported with moneys from the General Fund of the County.
-However, Cooper Green Hospital is supported by the Indigent Care Fund of the County.
 The President of the Commission, Larry P. Langford, has been assigned the responsibility of the Department of Finance and General Services.